thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="custom-link-format">
 <dt>Custom link format for ThoughtSpot embedded instances</dt>
 <dd>
-ThoughtSpot generates links to access objects, such as pinboards, visualizations, and search answers, when a user shares an object with another user or follows a pinboard to receive periodic notifications.
+ThoughtSpot generates links to access objects, such as Liveboards, visualizations, and search answers, when a user shares an object with another user or follows a Liveboard to receive periodic notifications.
 If you have embedded ThoughtSpot in your application, you might want to generate these links in the format that preserves your host application context.</dd>

 <dd>For embedded instances, ThoughtSpot now allows you to customize the format of these links in the Developer portal.
 The <strong>Link Settings</strong> page in the Developer portal allows you to customize the link format for various resource URLs and the <strong>unsubscribe</strong> link sent in email notifications.</dd>